maurogwerder/pattern_recognition_exercises/KWS/3_KWS_report.md

 #### Results
 Application of the algorithms for selected words can be seen below.
-We show three P/R-curves done with our own DTW algorithm and the old ranking system, and three selected curves done with `fastdtw` and the new ranking system:
+We show three P/R-curves done with our own DTW algorithm and the old ranking system (highlighted with 'old'), and three selected curves done with `fastdtw` and the new ranking system (higlighted with 'new'):
 * 'with' (old)

 ![](pictures/with_pr_curve.jpeg)